Model-independent measurement of the absolute magnitude of Type Ia Supernovae with gravitational-wave sources: Calibrating cosmic ladders in the era of 3G GW detectors

-We first assume the homogeneity of the empirical relation of SNIa in the full range $0.1<z<2$.
-We find that the constraints on $b$ and $c$ are similar to the current constraint level, which is dominated by the observed SNIa data.
+From Table \ref{table2}, we find that the constraints on $b$ and $c$ are similar to the current constraint level, which is dominated by the observed SNIa data.
 However, the uncertainty of $M_{\rm B}$ is around $0.006$ magnitude, which is more than one order tighter than the Cepheid calibration in the low-$z$ range.
-Then, we split these high-$z$ SNIa samples into two sets, one includes the samples in the range $z\in(0.1,0.5)$ and the other are those in $z>0.5$.
-For each set of data, we repeat the calculation, and present the results in Table \ref{table1} as well.
-We find, based on the simulated GW sample, that the calibration parameters constraints of the first set are nearly the same as the case where homogeneity is assumed.
-However, for the second set of SNIa data, the uncertainties on each parameter are $2\sim 3$ times larger.
-In addition, we find a deviation of the central value for each parameter, which might be caused by the assumed fiducial cosmological model.
 These results demonstrate that the potential GW standard sirens indeed provide a powerful tool to calibrate the empirical relation of SNIa in the full redshift range.